 Below are some of his live report on President Nelson Mandela’s inauguration from South Africa for the BBC WS.
 You can access more reports here.

-David is the co-producer behind the UK’s Leaders’ List which profiles the UK’s leading television producers from Black, Asian and Ethnic background.
+In 2017 I co-produced b the UK’s Leaders’ List which profiles the UK’s leading television producers from Black, Asian and Ethnic background.
 It attracted UK-wide attention including this letter from the secretary of state.

 Read Broadcast magazine article here

 Ihave keynoted at several events e.g. Apple.
 This from the generous invitation of Lee Robertson, the then Master of the Guild of Entrepreneurs.
 I’m grateful to Lee for this reference